liferay-design/liferay.design/src/markdown/resources/research/interactive-prototype.md

-# Test Interactive Prototype
+---

-## Test and observe how well designs allow users to complete tasks
+subtitle: Test and observe how well designs allow users to complete tasks
+---

 Discover points of friction and opportunities for iterations and more testing